-Clark Donat counsels both plaintiffs and defendants in complex commercial litigation in suits involving commercial banking/mortgage lending, financial services, real estate, construction, energy (oil and gas), insurance, consumer finance, securities litigation and employment disputes.
+Clark Donat counsels both plaintiffs and defendants in complex commercial litigation in suits involving commercial banking/mortgage lending, financial services, real estate, healthcare, construction, energy (oil and gas), insurance, consumer finance, securities litigation and employment disputes.
 He also assists clients in internal investigations and defends corporations and executives facing allegations of securities fraud.

 Clark provides legal counsel in all aspects of the litigation process and regularly practices in both federal and state courts in Texas and across the country.